MELIORA-EU-PROJECT/recommendation-engine/README.md

 python data_generator.py
 ```

+## Endpoints

+- `/` :
+    - `GET` : Health check, returns "Hello World"
+    - `POST` : Pass a user profile in the body and response is a recommendation + debugging info

 ## Files and Explanations

 - `main.py` : The main file of the server.
 It contains the FastAPI server and the endpoints.
 This file also contains the